1. Home

 As pharmacists, we make a good living.

 Before exploring salaries and picturing yourself in a role, you should know the hurdles.
-Pharmacy school is a lengthy process; becoming a pharmacist requires years of training.
+Pharmacy school is lengthy; becoming a pharmacist requires years of training.
 Once that training is finished, you certainly want to ensure you are rewarded for those years sacrificed to earn your pharmacy degree.
 The salary, or the amount paid to the employee by the employer, is typically an annual salary.

 This is the amount you will earn over the entire year.
 Sometimes, a pharmacist's salary is earned hourly, which can then be converted to an annual salary if the average hours worked per week and the total number of weeks worked per year are known.
 An annual salary is based on an hourly rate; however, it is estimated since it doesn’t account for overtime hours or an increased overtime or weekend / nightly rate.

-In general, an entry-level pharmacist (a recent PharmD graduate) could earn less than the median salary, while a more experienced pharmacist with perhaps a unique skill set could expect to earn greater than the median salary.
+In general, an entry-level pharmacist (a recent PharmD graduate) could earn less than the median salary, while a more experienced pharmacist with a unique skill set could expect to earn more than the median salary.
 This salary range will vary from pharmacist specialties.

 Below are some of the most common pharmacist jobs and expected earning potential.